dmytrobaida/dmytrobaida.github.io/content/cv.md

 ### Skills

-- Programming languages: TypeScript, JavaScript, CSS
+- Programming languages: TypeScript, JavaScript, C#, SQL, CSS
-- Frameworks: React, Next.js, Nest.js, React Native
+- Frameworks: React, Next.js, Nest.js, React Native, Prisma, .NET Core, TailwindCSS, Express.js, Pulumi
-- Databases: PostgreSQL, MongoDB
+- Databases: PostgreSQL, MongoDB, Redis, DynamoDB
-- Cloud: Amazon Web Services, Azure
+- Cloud: Amazon Web Services, Microsoft Azure, Firebase, Vercel, Netlify, Render.com
-- Other: GraphQL, Docker, Serverless Architecture, CI/CD, Agile, Git
+- Other: REST, GraphQL, Docker, Serverless Architecture, CI/CD, Agile, Git, Redux, Mobx, Jest, TDD, CI/CD

 ### Work Experience

 **Metasvit**, The Netherlands, Feb 2022 - Present

 - Implemented automatic infrastructure deployment system using Pulumi to minimize human errors when creating resources on AWS
-- Created real-time Twitter bot to monitor blockchain and automatically create tweets with notifications
+- Created a real-time Twitter bot to monitor the blockchain and automatically create tweets with notifications

 **Finturi**, The Netherlands, Feb 2019 - Feb 2022

-- Implemented login through QR Code system which simplified login flow on Web page for users that already have mobile application
+- Implemented login through QR Code system which simplified login flow on Web page for users that already have a mobile application
 - Refactored mobile application source code and increased test coverage

 **Medipix**, The Netherlands, Feb 2020 - Dec 2021

-- Connected service for rendering ultrasound images into existing product which increased user experience
+- Connected service for rendering ultrasound images into existing products which increased user experience
+- Refactored API and updated all outdated dependencies

 **ArDrive**, USA, Sep 2020 - Jan 2021

-- Implemented desktop application from scratch using Electron
+- Developed desktop application from scratch using Electron which allowed a big segment of new users to use the application

 **Levi9/CarNext**, The Netherlands, Jan 2019 - Oct 2019

-- Created several web components to improve code reusability and deployed it to common components library
+- Created several web components to improve code reusability and deployed them to common components library
 - Refactored 90% of microservice source code and covered it with unit tests

 **Levi9/Exact**, The Netherlands, Aug 2018 - Jan 2019